-The BAS is launching its first UK National Alpaca Farm Day to encourage anyone and everyone to come and meet an alpaca.
+The BAS is running the UK National Alpaca Farm Day to encourage anyone and everyone to come and meet an alpaca.

-The aim is to have dozens of alpaca herds open to the public on the same day supported by a central promotional campaign in the weeks leading up to the event on September 4th 2021.
+The aim is to have dozens of alpaca herds open to the public over the same weekend supported by a central promotional campaign in the weeks leading up to the events on September 3rd and 4th 2022.
 Events on either, or both days, over that weekend will qualify for promotional support.

 For BAS members who already open to the public National Alpaca Farm Day is a chance to boost awareness and for others it could be a first venture in promoting the animals that BAS members are so passionate about.

-The plan is for all interested BAS members to register their event with BAS and have it listed on the BAS website to allow members of the public to find a local event.
+All interested BAS members can register their event with BAS and have it listed on the BAS website to allow members of the public to find a local event.
 The size and type of event is up to BAS members to decide; it can be simple or “all singing and dancing”.
 It depends on what you can manage.

 The size or scale of event is entirely down to you but there are some important points to think about before going ahead.

 - Small – a private event for neighbours, friends or local interest groups with limited numbers and open for a couple of hours.